Tony Romo: Broadcasting career

 The New Yorker has called him a "genius of football commentary."
 Romo has received praise from other prominent sports commentators, including Bob Costas and Dick Vitale.

-In February 2020, Romo renewed his contract with CBS through 2030, with the network reportedly paying him $17 million per year making Romo one of the highest-paid personnel in sports broadcasting and "the highest-paid NFL analyst in television history."
+In February 2020, Romo renewed his contract with CBS through 2030, with the network reportedly paying Romo $17 million per year making Romo one of the highest-paid personnel in sports broadcasting and "the highest-paid NFL analyst in television history."

 Romo began to face increased criticism of his broadcasting ability during the 2021 NFL season.
 He was criticized for talking too much, telling confusing stories and seeming to be confused during crucial parts of games.
 The New York Post reported that following the season, CBS staged an intervention believing that Romo's analysis had begun to regress.
 Multiple CBS executives met with Romo to discuss their concerns that he was not preparing adequately to call games and that his chemistry with Nantz had declined.

-Criticism of Romo's broadcasting increased further during Romo's sixth year as the lead play-by-play broadcaster for CBS.
+Criticism of Romo's broadcasting increased further during Romo's sixth year as the lead color commentator for CBS.
 According to Front Office Sports, Romo's analysis during the 2022 season was inane, obvious and at times made little sense.
 He was said to be shouting at viewers, making odd vocalizations and talking too much during the broadcast.
-Furthermore, his ability to correctly predict plays has become increasingly rare.
+Furthermore, Romo's ability to correctly predict plays has become increasingly rare.
 Some have speculated that Romo being removed from the field for a number of years is responsible for the perceived decline in his broadcasting ability.

+Romo was the color commentator for Super Bowl LVIII, which he called with Nantz.
+Romo's performance was widely ridiculed, particularly for talking over Nantz's call of the game winning touchdown catch by Mecole Hardman.
+Romo was also criticized for singing the Adele song, "Rolling in the Deep" and the Elvis Presley song, "Viva Las Vegas" while the game went into commercial break.